perrystreetsoftware/breaking-up-with-big-viewmodels/README.md

 This is a sample Android app that demonstrates how to split long ViewModels into smaller ones, using the **Mediator pattern**, and tie them to smaller and distinct parts of the screen.

+## 🎥 Check out our droidcon talk!

+For more information, watch our droidcon talk [**"Breaking Up with Big ViewModels — Without Breaking Your Architecture"**](https://www.youtube.com/watch?v=R31FAMh2au4)

 ## What You'll Learn

 - Break a large ViewModel into smaller, independently testable ViewModels, each tied to a smaller component of the screen.